DOC-REF: FRC-2026-04-28Rev 04 / 2026

 • Platform quality varies significantly

-Best for: Organizations with technical teams who can drive the process with platform support and targeted consulting for complex areas
+Best fit: Organizations with technical teams who can drive the process with platform support and targeted consulting for complex areas

 Fixed Fee

 Risk: If scope expands, change orders add cost.
-Consultants may pad the initial estimate to account for uncertainty.
+Consultants may pad initial estimates to account for uncertainty.

 Recommended for: Best for gap analysis, SSP development, and policy writing where scope is well-defined.